ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

 In this test, we rely on the framework to provide us with an instance of a `BlockSigner` which is expected to be a mock, so that we can further configure it, _but_ is injected already configured with a specific behaviour.

-Let's try a basic approach to implement the extension
+Let's try this approach to implement the extension

 ```java